rubik/radon/docs/commandline.rst

 .. option:: -j, --json

    If given, the results will be converted into JSON.
+Note that the JSON export does not include the summary (enabled with the option `-s, --summary`).

 .. option:: -O, --output-file